-Rwanda is currently confronted with energy supply problem due to rapid growth of population and limited energy resources.
-Most of the population use wood as their basic energy need leading to an increasingly scares of fuel wood and thus creating deforestation.
-Biomass dominates as the principal source of primary energy for 85% of the population followed by imported petroleum fuels for 11% dominating the local industries energy supply.
-In the third level is electricity which account for 4% and is used by 24% of the population.
+In Rwanda, biomass dominates as the principal source of primary energy for 85% of the population followed by imported petroleum fuels dominating the local industries energy supply.
+In the third level is electricity and it is used by 24.5% of the population.